SurveyCompo/surveycompo-doc/docs/input-types.md

 The `imageInputPadding` key allows you to add additional padding around the image for aesthetic or clarity purposes, while the `imageInputNoBorder` key removes the box border surrounding the image.
 This is particularly useful when you prefer to display the image without any border.

-Keep in mind that SurveyCompo automatically resizes the image to fit within the block.
-You can utilize the block layout settings to fine-tune the size and spacing of the images.
+To adjust the image size and spacing, use the block layout settings.
+The `layoutColumnWidth` key sets the width of the column containing the image, while the `layoutColumnGap` key defines the spacing between columns.

 === "Preview"